This site is optimized to run in horizontal view. Please rotate your device before continuing.

 Food Contact Tool Storage Best Practices

-In many of my visits to food production plants, I see outstanding food safety procedures that can be shared as best practices.
-One of the easiest and most beneficial best practices to adopt is proper storage of food contact and cleaning tools.
+In our experts' visits to food production plants, they see many outstanding food safety procedures that can be shared as best practices.
+One of the easiest and most beneficial best practices to adopt is the proper storage of food contact and cleaning tools.
 Selecting the right tools for specific tasks can mean a significant investment of time and other resources.
-A good storage plan for those tools will help to protect that investment and enhance food safety efforts.
+A good storage plan for those tools will help to protect that investment while enhancing food safety efforts.

 The way a food contact or cleaning tool is stored is almost as important as the tool itself.
-Implementing a hygienic tool storage system takes some time and effort, but will also provide many benefits once set up correctly.
-These benefits include better organization, prolonged life of tools, and maintaining the sanitary conditions of tools.
+Implementing a hygienic tool storage system takes some time and effort, but it will also provide many benefits once set up correctly.
+These benefits include better organization, prolonged tool lifespans, and better site hygiene.

-From an organizational perspective, having a storage plan ensures that tools are where you need them, when you need them.
-Production line supervisors are able to check defined tool locations at the conclusion of each shift.
-Showing a visual representation of the tools designated for the area enables each supervisor to quickly verify if tools are missing and identify the correct part number for any tools that need to be reordered.
+From an organizational perspective, having a storage plan ensures that tools are where you need them when you need them.
+Production line supervisors can check defined tool locations at the end of each shift.
+Showing a visual representation of the tools designated for the area, like with shadow boards, enables each supervisor to quickly verify if tools are missing and identify the correct part number for any tools that need to be reordered.
 Also, tools go missing less often when a storage plan is specified.

-Tools that are stored neatly in an area that allows adequate space helps to keep them from colliding or bumping against other objects.
-Rough contact with other objects can potentially cause breakage, in turn introducing a risk for physical hazards in the facility.
-In addition, bristles on brushes and brooms can become misshapen and tangled if they are allowed to rest directly on the floor or other surfaces for extended periods of time.
+Additionally, bristles on brushes and brooms can become misshapen and tangled if they are allowed to rest directly on the floor or on other surfaces for extended periods.
 It’s a good idea to regularly inspect tools for wear or extraneous damage.
 If the storage method is contributing to wear, it’s time to make a change.
 Getting the maximum lifespan out of food contact tools translates to better operational efficiency.

 The most important consideration of a storage system for food contact and cleaning tools is that tools are maintained in a sanitary state before being put to use again.
 Floors are a common surface in a facility for the transport of contaminants, so tools that have been cleaned should be stored off of the floor using a wall bracket or other sanitary mounting option.
 This is particularly imperative for tools that directly or indirectly contact food, as a tool that has touched the floor introduces a great risk of contamination.
 In this sense, designating a tool storage location that suspends tools off the ground can protect the integrity of your code-compliant facility and your end product.